shakir12321/ArchiveSpaces/README.md

 ## License

-# This project is licensed under the MIT License.
+This project is open source and available under the MIT License.

 # ArchiveSpaces